 Him: Expensive suit.
 Wrinkled suit.
 Late for work.
-He wore a burgundy tie that he didn’t much care for that was wrapped around his neck that rightfully felt like it couldn’t fit the appropriate amount of air up and down its tubes thanks to how tight his tie was tied.
+He wore a burgundy tie that he didn’t much care for.
+It was wrapped around his neck.
+Tight.
 His hair was gelled back in a hurry, gelled back unsuccessfully.
 More than a few stubborn strands stood up the way his mattress had mischievously intended.
-He had a abnormally large nose, lips pale from the cold, and thick eyebrows that had the ability to lower over his eyes and protect him from giving away any one emotion too obviously.
+He had an abnormally large nose, lips pale from the cold, and thick eyebrows that had the ability to lower over his eyes and protect him from giving away any one emotion too obviously.

 “Oh, hello,” her smile disappeared.